cavalen/vlab-azure/README.md

 tenant=xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

-Note: You can use azure-cli to setup your Azure credentials
+Note: You can use azure-cli to setup your Azure credentials instead.

 ### Part 3: Deploy Azure infrastructure using Ansible: